2024 Reading List

 24) The General's Gold (The Turner and Mosley Files Book #1)

-~ Lyndee Walker & Bruce Robert Coffin
+~ by Lyndee Walker & Bruce Robert Coffin

 A high school friend — Bruce — is a co-writer of this action-packed novel.
 (They currently have two more books planned for this series.)
 Avery Turner and her scuba diving instructor, Carter Mosley, team up on a hunt for treasure that has been missing since Civil War times.
 They aren't the only ones seeking the treasure, and they run into some pretty bad guys.
 How does it end?
 I read the book in a couple days to find out!